Boon VR Announces Opportunity to Invest in Revolutionary ...

 "As we speak, the cutting-edge immersion of Boon VR is being used to train doctors on new procedures.
-It is a revolution that has begun, ...
+It is a revolution ...

 Medical breakthroughs happen regularly, but training lags far behind.
 As procedures become more advanced and complex, the more difficult it is for doctors to learn and employ those new techniques.

 Current practice requires doctors to travel to in-person workshops, which often requires a great deal of time and money.
 Once they return to their home hospitals, the main resources available for review are their notes and videos, both of which fail to capture the real experience of an operating room.

 Boon VR is closing the training gap.
 Boon VR’s unique cloud platform allows doctors to virtually visit and revisit operating rooms where real-life procedures are taking place.
 Using Boon’s VR capabilities, viewers can peek over the surgeon’s shoulder, watch every incision, note heart and respiratory activity on the monitors and even look around to see how the assisting staff members are interacting.
 If the operating room is a living theater, then Boon VR puts the viewer on center stage.

 Boon VR’s advanced cloud platform is a full-scale learning management system in virtual reality for medical device companies.
 Our customers can deploy VR training real time to physicians around the world using the Boon VR platform.
 They can add interactivity to the training modules on-the-fly, and view the resulting analytics.